Gazi2050/react-votecom/README.md

 ```

 These examples demonstrate how to use the react-votecom package with React in both JavaScript (JSX) and TypeScript (TSX) and fetch data from an API.
 Adjust the API endpoint according to your actual implementation.
-Let me know if you need further clarification!

 ## License
 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.